 I’ve been thinking about weeds and wildflowers a lot this week, probably because I spotted my first field bindweed in a gravel path.
 But it’s also because I’m thinking about spring flowers, pollinators and soil.

-In past posts, I’ve described the stages of “acceptance” we’ve gone through with the yellow alyssum that pretty much blankets our property.
-In brief: The alyssum is good because it attracts bees – hundreds of them.
+In past posts, I’ve described the stages of “acceptance” we’ve gone through with the yellow flowers that pretty much blankets our property.
+In brief: The plants are similar (and related) to wild alyssum.
+Technically, they are a type of Physaria, also called twinpod or bladderpod.
+The plant is good because it attracts bees – hundreds of them.
 And it’s pretty, creating a sort of spring meadow.
 But it’s bad too.
 With a deep tap root, the weed/wildflower, (a member of the Brassica, or mustard, family) likely steals water and some nutrients from the grass or garden plants.

-Then I found an article saying that the long tap roots on our yellow alyssum (and presumably mustard weed) help till or break up soil with their long taproots.
-They also bring nitrogen back up to the surface.
+Then I found an article saying that the long tap roots on plants help till or break up soil with their long taproots.
+They also can bring nitrogen back up to the surface, or at least help conserve it in soil.
 Shouldn’t that be good for grass?
-Alyssum helps in some areas when planted as a cover crop following a nitrogen-rich legume.
+And many varieties of Phyaria are endangered.
+Not so much in our neighborhood…

-Further, when the roots decompose, they add organic matter.
-So, I’m back to accepting alyssum for these bonus qualities, but mostly because we’ll never win.
+When the roots decompose, they add organic matter.
+So, I’m back to accepting alyssum/physarium for these bonus qualities, but mostly because we’ll never win.

 Let’s go back to the nitrogen fixers for a minute.
 Plants need nitrogen to survive.
 How much a given plant needs varies, but it’s safe to say that nitrogen is an essential plant nutrient.
 Many gardeners who use fertilizers know this; the N in formulas represents nitrogen.
 But why apply a synthetic fertilizer to crops or a garden when you can harvest nitrogen with plants that do the work?
 It’s the organic approach to soil improvement that’s really catching on with farmers.
 Hurrah!